AccessKit/accesskit/platforms/winit/README.md

 ## Android activity compatibility

-The Android implementation of this adapter currently assumes that the Android activity Java class stores its content view in an instance variable called `mSurfaceView`.
-This is the case for [GameActivity](https://developer.android.com/games/agdk/game-activity), which is one of the two activity implementations that winit currently supports.
+The Android implementation of this adapter currently only works with [GameActivity](https://developer.android.com/games/agdk/game-activity), which is one of the two activity implementations that winit currently supports.